ijkguo/mx-rcnn/README.md

 ## Demonstration
 * If no training has been done, download reference model from Ross Girshick and use `mxnet/caffe/caffe_converter` to convert it to MXNet.
+A script in `tools` is also provided for your convienience.
 ```
 https://github.com/rbgirshick/fast-rcnn/blob/master/data/scripts/fetch_fast_rcnn_models.sh
 ```